foliovision/fv-wordpress-flowplayer/readme.txt

 Each browser supports different video format, MP4 is the recommended format.
 In general, it's recommended to use constant frame rate.
 Detailed instructions about [video encoding for HTML 5](http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/encoding).

-It seems HTML5 is more picky about what video it can play than Flash.
+HTML5 is pickier about what video it can play than Flash.

 Please note that MP4 is just a container, it might contain various streams for audio and video.
 You should check what audio and video stream are you using.
 Read next question to find out how.